edouardmenayde/framboise/README.md

 # Framboise

-Poenix default rest actions and associated renders for your controller.
+Phoenix default rest actions and associated renders for your controller.

 ## Installation